gear-foundation/gear-wiki/docs/examples/claim-storage.md

 ```

 ### Testing
 Though the contract is not that complicated itself, we strongly suggest you check the tests.
-In there provided tests we show a user actually interacts with the contract (e.g. keypairs/signature and hasing).
+In there provided tests we show a user actually interacts with the contract (e.g. keypairs/signature and hashing).

 ## Conclusion
 A source code of the contract example provided by Gear is available on GitHub: [`identity/src/lib.rs`](https://github.com/gear-dapps/identity/blob/master/src/lib.rs).